Bikini-Clad Kim Kardashian Films Herself Bouncing On A Trampoline

 While it’s not clear if the Keeping Up with the Kardashians star’s bounce around was just for fun or part of her hardcore exercise routine, Kim’s trainer Melissa Alcantara revealed earlier this year that she goes pretty hard when it comes to her daily workouts.

-The personal trainer told Women’s Health earlier this year that Kardashian wakes up at 6am to get her workouts in, while the reality star admitted to People that she’s been exercising with a body builder for the past year.
+The personal trainer told Women’s Health earlier this year that Kardashian wakes up at 6 a.m. to get her workouts in, while the reality star admitted to People that she’s been exercising with a bodybuilder for the past year.

 “I’ve been working out really hardcore with a bodybuilder for one year.
 September is our one-year anniversary,” she said.
 “I work out about an hour-and-a-half every single day, heavy weights.
 I don’t do a lot of cardio.”